US and N Korea preparing leaders' summit

 On Saturday Mr Kim and South Korean President Moon Jae-in held an unannounced meeting.
 Mr Moon said the North's leader had "again made clear his commitment to a complete denuclearisation of the Korean peninsula".

-Mr Kim Jong-un later spoke of his "fixed will" that the summit should go ahead.
-Mr Trump said things were "moving along very nicely".
+Mr Kim later spoke of his "fixed will" that the summit should go ahead.
+On Sunday Mr Trump tweeted that it would help the North achieve its "brilliant potential".

 - Rush to buy Trump-Kim coin after summit cancellation